My Secret Feelings

 "Avery, it isn't as easy as you make it sound.
 I don't like telling the teachers every little thing.
 Besides, Orion already gets in trouble a lot," I paused to rephrase my words.
 "He is being a jerk though.
 I'll do something about that."

-If I kept defending Orion, Avery might become suspicious and discover I actually like him!
+If I kept defending Orion, Avery might become suspicious and discover I actually like him.
+I had to watch my words whenever I talked to anyone about Orion.

 "Suit yourself," she said casually.

 I stared off towards Orion's table.
 He was laughing with his friends.
-His face turned a bit and noticed me.
+His face towards my direction, eyes meeting mine.
 I froze before immediately focusing my eyes on some other place.

 Will I ever be able to tell him I like him?
 Or will I enter high school and leave it behind me?